-Artist Jemima Jameson paints in acrylics on both gessoed and oak or olive wood panels and also enjoys painting cabinets and boxes which have a practical purpose.
+Jemima Jameson works mainly in acrylics preferring to paint onto wooden panels, bowls and furniture as it suits her style.
 Her desire to paint and draw has been part of her whole life and is quite simply a celebration of the natural world that she is compelled to describe.
-She is particularly influenced by the Arts and Crafts movement and medieval illuminated manuscripts and this comes through in her paintings.

 Rosemarie Barr is influenced by prehistoric and indigenous art, and in particular the historical and contemporary art of South America, her main interest is the depiction of animals, birds and humans as vessels.

 Helen Martino, for many years a functional potter making batches of domestic pots on the wheel, now describes her current creations as ‘serious, posh and frivolous’ Her sculptures are hand built individually and each is considered separately.
 They are intimate in size and, like miniatures, tell of a single moment or event and yet imply a past and future story to be filled in by the viewer.

 Barry Williams artistic metal work in stainless steel has created several interior pieces.